UIowaJinCho/UIowaJinCho.github.io/_pages/professionalExperience.md

 {% include base_path %}

-2022 - Current
+2022 - Present
 ======
-Research Assistant at Gen Sci Lab, focusing on early Parkinson's Disease detection using pharyngeal High-Resolution Manometry data.
+Research Assistant at the Gen Sci Lab in the Department of Otolaryngology at the University of Iowa Hospitals and Clinics.
+My focus is on early detection of Parkinson's Disease using pharyngeal High-Resolution Manometry data.
+Additionally, I collaborate with the Department of Neurosurgery on research projects related to learning and working memory.

 2021
 ======
- Co-founded DiveFlash, a company specializing in underwater image processing and deep learning based fish identification from underwater images.
+Co-founded DiveFlash, a company specializing in underwater image enhancement and deep learning fish identification model from underwater photography.
 The project is currently on hold due to academic pursuits.
-[Google PlayStore](https://play.google.com/store/apps/details?id=com.killerwhale.Diveflash), [Company Website](https://wearediveflash.github.io/)
+[Google PlayStore](https://play.google.com/store/apps/details?id=com.killerwhale.Diveflash) and [Company Website](https://wearediveflash.github.io/)

 2020
 ======